blinklet/blog-posts/Containerlat-BGP-Security/bgp-IRRd-emulation.md

 Rather than installing bgpq4 on the host, we will run it inside a lightweight utility container that is part of the Containerlab topology.
 This keeps the entire lab self-contained — everything runs with `containerlab deploy`.

 The Dockerfile is minimal.
-It installs bgpq4 from Debian's package repository along with basic networking tools, and uses `sleep infinity` to keep the container running.
+It installs bgpq4 from Debian's package repository plus query tools (`nc` and `whois`), and uses `sleep infinity` to keep the container running.
 Create the file *irrd-lab/Dockerfile.bgpq4*:

 ```dockerfile
 # Utility container with bgpq4 for querying IRR servers